-The Russ House Tombstone property is on the Northwest corner of Toughnut & Fifth Streets.
+First, where is it?
 It’s right there, along 5th Street, South from Allen Street.
-It’s the last building on the West side of the street!
+It’s the last building when you walk on down the West side of the street!
 See the tallest tree there, down the right side of the street.
-It’s just outside, shading the walls of the Russ House from June’s hot rising sun.
+It’s just outside of its frontage, shading the Eastern walls of the Russ House from June’s hot rising sun.

 It’s one of the most historic “buildings” in town.
 It’s on the National Register of Historic Places.

 First she opened a dry goods store.
 She had lots of energy and often had a few business enterprises going at the same time!
-In September of 1881 Nellie entered a business arrangement with the Russ House’s new owner, Joseph Pascholy.
+In September of 1881 Nellie entered a business arrangement with the Russ House’s new owner, Joseph Pascholy.1

 From The Tombstone Weekly Epitaph – Monday, March 6, 1882 – Page 2

-Nellie now tended to her sister.
+Nellie now tended to her sister’s needs.
 Part of that responsibility was watching over her nieces and nephews.
-She couldn’t fit in that substantial work with running Tombstone’s Russ House.
+She couldn’t fit that responsibility in with the substantial work of running Tombstone’s Russ House.

-She still often cooperated with the current owners of the Russ House to benefit the town-folk of Tombstone.
+She often continued cooperating with the current owners of the Russ House to benefit the town-folk of Tombstone.
 She was always ready to give help to anyone in need.
 Tombstone citizens still thought of Nellie Cashman when they thought of the Russ House.

 That was true until she left town to move to Alaska in 1898.2 Actually, it’s true today!
 She only owned the Russ House for about 4 or 5 months.
 She was so influential, and popular in town, that when people think of the Russ House, they think: Nellie Cashman!

 Two months later Mrs. Keagle sold the property to a couple, Floyd & Minnie Laughrun.
-They rebuilt the interior as a Tombstone hotel.
-Over the next few decades it had a few more ownership changes and purpose reinventions.
+They rebuilt the interior as a Tombstone hotel.3 Over the next few decades it had a few more ownership changes and purpose reinventions.

 We loved the ambiance.
-We loved the history and its attachment to Nellie Cashman (I really admired much about her).
+We loved the history and its attachment to Nellie Cashman (I had always really admired much about her).
 We also liked the food, the menu options.
 Yes, it was our favorite place to eat in Tombstone AZ at that time!!

-At the point when this 2010 photo was taken, the elderly gentleman playing piano was no longer there.
+At the point when this 2010 photo below was taken, the elderly gentleman playing piano was no longer there.
 The inside of the restaurant still reflected the history of the building, and Nellie Cashman herself.

 Remember – the outer walls are all that’s left of the historic Russ House in Tombstone.
 Note the archway is still seen on the right.
 Other than the plaque on those outer historic walls, not much reminds us of the history on this corner.
 The wonderful touches we had loved are no longer there.

-But we waited a long time, later than they'd said.
+But we waited a long time, later than they had said.
 And after that time-frame, they seated at least three other groups before us.
-Then I complained – that’s when I got a very rude reply.
+Then when I complained – that’s when I got a very rude reply.

-When we want Mexican food - we go to The Depot (at the corner of Allen & 9th).
+When we want Mexican food, we go to The Depot (at the corner of Allen & 9th).
 Theirs is the best Mexican food in town.

-There’s more details on their location, hours, days of the week, etc. – on our Tombstone Restaurants Page> One local I spoke to says he feels it’s a relaxing venue.
+There’s more details on their location, hours, days of the week, etc. – on our Tombstone Restaurants Page.
+One local I spoke to says he feels it’s a relaxing venue.
 Others we know say their evaluation is that it’s hit & miss.
 So see what you think!